Past Research Projects

 Perspectives from Students and Faculty

 The learning environment comprises the psychological, social, cultural, and physical setting in which learning occurs and has an influence on student motivation and success.
 The purpose of the present study was to qualitatively explore, from the perspectives of both students and faculty, the key elements of the learning environment that supported and hindered student learning.
 We recruited a total of 22 students and 9 faculty to participate in either a focus group or individual interview session on their perceptions of the learning environment at their university.
 We analyzed the data using directed content analysis and organized the themes around the three key dimensions of personal development, relationships, and institutional culture.
-Within each of these dimensions, we identified subthemes that facilitated or hindered student learning, and faculty work, experiences.
+Within each of these dimensions, we identified subthemes that facilitated or hindered student learning and faculty work experiences.
 We also identified and discussed similarities in subthemes identified by students and faculty.